 Mathmos Telstar Lava Lamp

-Materials: Aluminium, polished or chromed zinc feet, glass, some secret wax, liquid, plastic socket.
+Materials: Table lamp in rocket form made of aluminium, polished or chromed zinc feet, glass.
+Some secret wax, liquid.
+Plastic socket.

 Height: 50 cm / 19.68”

 Electricity: 1 bulb E14, 1 x 30 watt maximum, 110/220 volt.

 Not any type of light bulb can be used.
 It has to be an incandescent spot light of 30 watt.
 Otherwise the lamp wont work; it is primarily used as a heat source.